New project aims to improve continence care services affected by COVID-19

 8 April 2021

-A new project looking at the impact of changes to the services that provide care to people with bladder and bowel (continence) problems has been launched by the Bristol Health Partners BABCON Health Integration Team in collaboration with the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West).
+A new project looking at the impact of changes to the services that provide care to people with bladder and bowel (continence) problems has been launched by the Bristol Health Partners BABCON Health Integration Team in collaboration with the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West).

 Problems with the control of bladder and bowel movements (incontinence) are extremely common and affect people of all ages.
 The COVID-19 pandemic has changed the services that provide care to adults and children with bladder and bowel problems: for example, telephone consultations have replaced face-to-face appointments, and in some cases, services have stopped altogether.